Words and terms used in the world of From The Waters.

 Plural peafowls.
 An Ephillion creature similar to peacocks (m) and peahens (f).

 A country on the continent of Barteid.
-Strong focus on trade and sports.
-Common winners of the Aerikx World Cup.
-Citizens are known as Pedlwersian.
+It has a strong focus on trade and sports.
+They are common winners of the Aerikx World Cup.
+Citizens are known as Pedlwersians.

-An Aelin city known for its fashion focus.
+An Aelish city known for its fashion focus.
 There is a type of formal shoe named after it.
 Kez competitions and festivals are also often held there.

 Plural phaesi.
 An Ephillion creature similar to a pheasant.

-A coastal Aelin town known for its port and fisheries.
+An Aelish coastal town known for its port and fisheries.

 A town in Aelin that is relatively close to Aelin City.
 It has its own small train station but the trains are fairly infrequent.